AndreF010203/Spotifai/README.md

 ... ])

 ### playlists_with_tags.npz
-(*all 10k playlists ordered as in target_playlists.csv, bincount of all tags from 0 to 276614, without IDplaylist*)
+(*10k target playlists ordered as in target_playlists.csv, bincount of all tags from 0 to 276614, without IDplaylist*)

 matrix([